onlabsorg/stilo/test/test-repository/.stilo/README.md

 The *routes* will be mounted to the repository store by the stilo CLI.

+Stilo will always map the '/' path to a FileStore rooted in the repository directory.

 ##### Implementation
-This implementation of the *routes* object contains some standard routes (namely 'http:/', 'https:', 'file:/' and 'temp:/'), plus all the custom routes defined by the plugins.
+This implementation of the *routes* object contains all the custom routes defined by the installed plugins.

 Each plugin can define custom routes by exporting a `stilo.routes` object of route-store pairs.